teksi/wastewater/docs/en/user-guide/editing/maintenance_events.rst

 * Maintenance events can be connected to one structure or to many.
   Therefore TWW uses a intermediary RE_table to model the n:m relationship (**re_maintenance_event_wastewater_structure**)

+* Maintenance events can be created or linked at the same time a new wastewater structure or a new reach is created.

 Adding a new Maintenance Event
 -------------------------------------------------------------